hegeduspeter02/gender-detector/README.md

 # Python Gender detector

 - Uses library: <https://pypi.org/project/gender-guesser/>
-- Detects the gender based on First name (given name)
+- Detects the gender based on the First name (given name)
 - Can be used with **Full names** or with just **First Names**

 ## Usage